Bobbi’s Egg Casserole with Cheese and Green Chiles

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Made with low-fat cottage cheese, and low-fat cheese, this Bobbi’s Egg Casserole with Cheese and Green Chiles is a great breakfast option for any phase of the original South Beach Diet.
-With full-fat cottage cheese and cheese it’s great for Low-carb or Keto diet plans.
+With full-fat cottage cheese and cheese Bobbi’s Egg Casserole with Green Chiles is a great for low-carb or Keto diet plans.
+Made with low-fat cottage cheese, and low-fat cheese, this is a great breakfast for any phase of the original South Beach Diet.
 Either way you make it, this will be delicious for a carb-conscious breakfast.

 Find More Recipes Like This One:

-55 Comments on “Bobbi’s Egg Casserole with Cheese and Green Chiles”
+57 Comments on “Bobbi’s Egg Casserole with Green Chiles”

 I have another question.
 I know this might sound dumb, but why layer everything when you’re only going to stir everything together once you add the eggs.
 Why not just put everything together in a big bowl, the eggs, which you can beat until they’re smooth, then just add the cheeses, scallions, canned chilies and olives and mix until they’re all incorporated and pour it into the casserole dish?